Michael O'Laughlen: Prison

 O'Laughlen was sent to Fort Jefferson in the Dry Tortugas with Spangler, Arnold, and Mudd.
 He died there of yellow fever.

 After death

 On February 13, 1869, President Andrew Johnson ordered O'Laughlen's remains to be turned over to his mother.
 His body was then sent north to Baltimore.
-He was buried in Baltimore in Green Mount Cemetery.
-John Wilkes Booth and Samuel Arnold were also buried in the same cemetery.
+He is buried in Baltimore in Green Mount Cemetery.
+John Wilkes Booth and Samuel Arnold are buried in the same cemetery.

 In popular culture

 He is a character in National Treasure: Book of Secrets played by Brent Briscoe.
 Among the film's many historical inaccuracies, O'Laughlen is portrayed as a middle-aged man (he was actually 24 years old in April 1865), and a member of the Knights of the Golden Circle.